 If you are awaiting or considering an injection procedure, you likely have some questions about what to expect before, during and after your injection.
 Below, we answer the most commonly asked questions from patients to provide general guidelines.
-Please follow the specific instructions provided by your care team if different from the information here.
-For additional details, contact our office.
+Please follow the specific instructions provided by your care team whenever they are different from the information here.

 What should I do before my injection procedure?